 - Has a limited diet

 Many children who are picky will continue to gain weight and grown normally despite the appearance of barely eating enough food.
 This is often why healthcare professionals tell you to not worry about it and wait it out.

 If your child is underweight or losing weight, you’ll want to take action and help him gain weight in ways that avoid too much pressure to eat.

 How to Gain Weight as a Fussy Eater

 There are a number of ways to help selective eaters gain weight.
 Some strategies involve adding calories to foods and choosing high calorie foods for weight gain.

 Other measures include setting up a structured approach to feeding during the day.
 And others involve revamping your feeding approach to be more positive.

-Usually, it’s not just one method that moves the needle.
+Usually, it’s not just one method that moves the needle on the scale.
 Rather, it’s a holistic, integrated approach using food, feeding and knowledge of your unique child.

 I cover the complete guide to helping picky eaters in my workbook: Try New Food: How to Help Picky Eaters Taste, Eat & Like New Foods.

 For this article, I’ll focus on one aspect: high calorie foods that promote weight.

 Certain foods are naturally high in calories and working these into the diet of your picky eater may increase overall calorie intake.
 One of my favorite foods for helping kids gain weight fast are those that contain healthy fats like avocado, nut butters and nuts and seeds.

 For example, candy, chocolate, cookies and fried foods are high in calories, but low in nutrients.